 Change Order Limitations

-In some contract documents it is clearly stated that the change order value should not increase above 10% of the total value of the project.
+In some contract documents, it is clearly stated that the change order value should not increase above 10% of the total value of the project.
 It may be variable but normally it is mentioned to avoid any conflicts later.
 Change orders are inevitable in any project.
-It should be documented even it is just change in color.
-Change order should be collected 100% upfront this is standard says.
+It should be documented even it is just changed in colour.
+The change order should be collected 100% upfront this is standard says.

 Benefits Change Orders

 Change orders look annoying to either or both parties but there are benefits but major benefit is it helps to avoid final deliverable rejection from the owner.